 All loans in this program are Assisted Rate Loans.
 Although an unassisted note loan is also available.

 The borrower receives a 30-year, fixed rate, fully amortizing first mortgage loan together with down payment and closing cost assistance (the “Grant”) of multiple levels of the funded Mortgage Loan amount.
 The Grant may be used to fund up to 100% of the Borrower’s cash to close, including the down payment, closing costs, prepaids and other related mortgage loan fees and expenses.
 There can be no cash back to the borrower.

 Note: There is no first-time homebuyer requirement or purchase price limits in this program

-Qualifying income cannot exceed $68,885 for all household sizes
+Qualifying income cannot exceed set limits (per type of loan) for all household sizes

 Minimum credit score of 640 for all Borrowers; however borrower must meet normal FHA, VA, USDA or Fannie Maie and Freddie Mac underwriting requirements